fracpete/python-weka-wrapper3/doc/source/index.rst

-.. python-weka-wrapper documentation master file, created by sphinx-quickstart on Sat Apr 12 11:51:06 2014.
+.. python-weka-wrapper3 documentation master file, created by sphinx-quickstart on Sat Apr 12 11:51:06 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.